VectorMessenger/VectorMessenger_Zero/README.md

 ## Information
 Simple python-based ui application for network global chatting through UDP protocol.
+Source code can be launched and built <ins>only</ins> on `python 3.7`.

 ## Client